Steve Scifres

-Steven William Scifres (born January 22, 1972) is a former American football offensive lineman in the National Football League for the Dallas Cowboys, Carolina Panthers, Miami Dolphins and New Orleans Saints.
+Steven William Scifres (born January 22, 1972) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers, Miami Dolphins and New Orleans Saints.
 He played college football at the University of Wyoming.

-Early years
+Early life

 Scifres attended Mitchell High School and the Air Force Academy Prep School.
 In 1989, he was named the area's "Player of the Year" as a two-way tackle.
 He also practiced wrestling.

 From 1990 to 1991, he studied at the United States Air Force Academy Preparatory School.
 He accepted a football scholarship from the University of Wyoming, where he became one of the greatest offensive linemen in school history.
 Playing in high scoring passing offenses, he only allowed four sacks (2 as a freshman) during his college career.

 As a redshirt freshman, he started 12 games at left guard on a team that had an 8-4 record and won the WAC title, while receiving "Freshman of the Year" honors.
 The next year he was switched to right tackle, where he would remain in the following years.

 He started every game of his college career (47), was voted two times to the first team All-WAC team, was a semifinalist for the Outland Trophy and a second-team All-American in 1996.
 He was inducted into the Wyoming Athletics Hall of Fame in 2008.

 Professional career

 Dallas Cowboys (first stint)

-Scifres was selected in the third round (83rd overall) of the 1997 NFL Draft by the Dallas Cowboys.
+Scifres was selected in the third round (83rd overall) of the 1997 NFL draft by the Dallas Cowboys.
 At 25 years old, he was expected to be more polished than most rookies, but he struggled in pass protection.
 His progress was also slowed in training camp, by the fact that he was being used at all three offensive line positions.
 He was released on September 1, 1998.